 Picasso Museum (Museu Picasso): The museum opened in 1963 and houses an extensive permanent collection of Pablo Picasso's works presented in five medieval palaces.

 Joan Miró Foundation (Fundacío Joan Mirò): A collection of Miró's art, exhibitions of contemporary art, and Espai 10 and Espai 13, a Laboratory for Contemporary Art - “where artists have the right to fail.”

 From Barcelona, David takes the train to Granada, for more travel memories.
 There he gets together with a friend he had met in Boston.

 (Going from Barcelona to Granada by train, is a nearly 600-mile trip.
 Taking the train is the most inexpensive option, and the trip can take between 8 to 12 hours.
 You can, of course, also fly to Granada, which takes about an hour and a half.)

 Bio: Ulrike Rettig is the co-founder of GamesforLanguage.com.
 She is a lifelong language learner, growing up in Austria, the Netherlands, and Canada.
-You can follow her on Facebook, Twitterand Instagram, and leave any comments with contact.
+You can follow her on Facebook, Twitterand Instagram, and leave any comments below or with contact.